An Architecture & Construction Program

 Our approach builds on the Live Projects teaching model and emphasizes skills sharing and capacity building beneficial for both local students and international participants.
 Participants will put emerging skills immediately to use on a large-scale construction and design project necessary to improve the quality of life for the children at God’s Love Centre.

-Applications to in loco Lesotho will be accepted through August and the participants cohort will move together through workshops and construction, with an anticipated timeline as shown above.
-December through January will be focused on the design aspects of the project and April will mark the start of the 6 month construction fellowship.
+Applications to in loco Lesotho are accepted through October and successful participants are recruited into the first cohort moving together through workshops and construction, as per timeline shown below.
+January through March focus on the design aspects of the project and April marks the start of the 6 month construction fellowship.

 - concrete design and construction skills,